Clinical Anatomy

 Application dates

-Applicants are advised to apply as early as possible and ideally no later than 31st July 2023 for courses which commence in late September.
-In the event that any programme receives a high number of applications, the University reserves the right to close the application portal.
-Notifications to this effect will appear on the Direct Application Portal against the programme application page.#
+Applicants are advised to apply as early as possible and ideally not later than 31st July 2026.
+In the event that any programme receives a high number of applications, the University reserves the right to close the application portal prior to the deadline stated on course finder.
+Notifications to this effect will appear on the application portal against the programme application page.

 Please note: A deposit will be required to secure a place on this course.